Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

-All errors plotted at two lower plots express the fluctuations of the respective values occurred experiment by experiment.
-To make the image more clear, the tails corresponding to upper limits are slightly inclined to the left, and the tails corresponding to lower limits to the right.
-The same inclination (not seen clearly in Fig. \ref{Bayes_center_mod_no_unc_0} because of too short tails) is present also at the coverage plots.
-The tails of values which are not associated with the specific boundary, that is the tails of point estimates and widths, are precisely vertical.
-The errors at two lower plots are calculated as the mean square deviations and hence correspond to standard 68\% too.
+The points and horizontal lines in the two lower plots show the arithmetic averages of the respective values over many experiments.
+All errors drawn in the two lower plots express the fluctuations of the respective values occurring experiment by experiment.
+To make the image more clear, the bars corresponding to upper limits are slightly inclined to the left, and the bars corresponding to lower limits to the right.
+The same inclination (not seen clearly in Fig. \ref{Bayes_center_mod_no_unc_0} because the bars are too short) is present also in the coverage plots.
+The errors in the two lower plots are calculated as the root-mean-square deviations and hence correspond to the standard 68\% confidence level too.

-The errors at the straight lines related to optimization are shown as the tails at some arbitrary chosen points at the right ends of these lines beyond the working 30-channel range.

-Interestingly enough, the coverage presented at the uppermost plot, is almost constant and stays nearly 91\% for all divisions for the studied example.
+Interestingly enough, the coverage for fixed numbers of channels presented in the uppermost plot, is almost constant and stays near 91\% for all divisions for the studied example.
 But the interval widths and boundaries reach the plateau starting from 2 channels.
-For this case without nuisance uncertainties all the other reasonable methods behave similarly\footnote{One can wonder, whether there exists a fundamental law which determines this kind of behavior.}.
-According to the similar calculations the lower boundary of the Bayesian central intervals (not modified) does not provide the stated coverage, as expected.
+For this case without nuisance uncertainties all the other reasonable methods behave similarly.
+According to similar calculations the lower boundary of the Bayesian central intervals (not modified) does not provide the stated coverage, as expected.

-Thus, for the case with known nuisance parameters the modified Bayesian central intervals provide the frequentist coverage.
+Thus, for the case with known nuisance parameters the modified Bayesian central intervals provide frequentist coverage.

-The mean point estimates in the middle plot almost coincide with the true value of the parameter of interest (2) both for fixed and for optimized divisions, so one cannot distinguish visually two dashed lines in this plot.
+The mean point estimates in the middle plot almost coincide with the true value of the parameter of interest, $s_{\mathrm{true}}=2$, both for fixed and for optimized divisions, so one cannot distinguish visually two dashed lines in this plot.

-If the background uncertainties are switched on, the Bayesian method behaves as shown in Fig. \ref{Bayes_center_mod_geny_anay_5_0}.